The Art of

 The Nautilus Studio

-The studio is also Yvette Endrijautzki's workshop.
+Today, the studio serves as Yvette Endrijautzki's workshop.